Galen Partners

 Venture Round in 2008

-Dakim, Inc. specializes in web-based cognitive exercise programs aimed at senior living providers and older adults living at home.
-Founded in 2002 and based in Los Angeles, the company offers a clinically proven cognitive fitness system that serves as both hardware and software.
-This system is designed to provide a comprehensive cognitive workout, targeting essential areas of the brain such as long-term and short-term memory, language, computation, visuospatial orientation, and executive functions.
-While the program is suitable for all seniors, it is particularly beneficial for those experiencing cognitive decline due to conditions like Alzheimer’s disease or dementia.
-By engaging users in various cognitive domains, Dakim's programs aim to enhance attention, focus, and memory, thereby improving overall cognitive health.
+Dakim, Inc. is a company that specializes in developing web-based cognitive exercise programs aimed at senior living providers and adults living at home.
+Founded in 2002 and based in Los Angeles, California, Dakim's offerings include the mPower Cognitive Fitness System, a combined hardware and software solution designed to help seniors maintain cognitive health and mitigate age-related decline.
+The company's programs provide a comprehensive cognitive workout that engages various brain functions, including long-term and short-term memory, language, computation, visuospatial orientation, and executive function.
+These exercises are beneficial for both individuals with normal cognitive function and those experiencing conditions such as Alzheimer's disease or dementia, ultimately enhancing attention, focus, and memory.

 Tactile Medical